-For each FTCE, students are assigned to clinical education sites via a matching system using the Exxat online database.
+- In Exxat, the Placement Wishlist allows students to rank their top preferences/sites, based on the available slots, for the upcoming FTCE placement.
+For each FTCE, students are assigned to CE sites via a matching system using the Exxat online database.
 The matching process algorithm for assigning students to clinical education sites is designed to take into consideration students' preferences.
-A list of available clinical education sites and the designated physical therapy setting type (e.g., outpatient, pediatrics, inpatient rehab, acute care, etc.) is provided to the students during the assignment process.
-Students are encouraged to research the available sites by reviewing the clinical site information available on the APTA Clinical Site Information Form (CSIF) on the CPI website.
-Other related information to the site is available in the Exxat and by searching the site on the internet.
-Staffing patterns, facility hours, types of patients treated, etc., may have changed since the completion of the CSIF and students should consider this when reviewing materials.
-In Exxat, students are able to select their "wish list" of sites for placement from the available list of slots for the FTCE.
+In Exxat, students are able to select their "wishlist" of sites for placement from the available list of slots for the FTCE.
 An algorithm built within Exxat will generate a list of matched sites for each FTCE for the student.
-The DCE reviews the auto-placements and determines final decisions for placement, in consultation with the PD and core faculty.
+The DCE reviews the auto-placements and determines final decisions for placement, in consultation with the PD and core faculty. - Site placement will occur as follows: - Year I students October/November for summer PHTH 600 Clinical Experience I - o Year II students September/October for summer PHTH 700 Clinical Experience II

-- Site placement will occur as follows: - Year I students September/October for summer PHTH 600 Clinical Experience I - o Year II students September/October for summer PHTH 700 Clinical Experience II - Year III students June for spring PHTH 790 Clinical Experience III - Students will acknowledge commitment and acceptance to the FTCE site via Exxat, prior to notifying sites. - Sites/CCCEs acknowledge commitment and acceptance of the student placed at the site via email from Exxat.
+- o Year III students June/July for spring PHTH 790 Clinical Experience III - Students will acknowledge commitment and acceptance to the FTCE site via Exxat, prior to notifying sites. - Sites/CCCEs acknowledge commitment and acceptance of the student placed at the site via email from Exxat.